Why Absa Is Doubling Down on Kenya's Banking Future

 Viewed strategically, it is an investment in a particular vision of African banking.

-The bank’s leadership appears convinced that the future of financial services will depend on combining the balance-sheet strength of traditional banking with the convenience and engagement associated with digital platforms.
+The bank’s leadership appears convinced that the future of financial services will belong to institutions capable of combining the balance-sheet strength of traditional banking with the convenience, data capabilities and customer engagement associated with digital platforms.

 That belief helps explain the premium offer.